-At intake, 13.7% (n = 283) of clients reported they had participated in medication-assisted treatment (MAT) in the 6 months before entering the recovery center, and 5.3% (n = 110) reported they had participated in MAT in the 30 days before entering the recovery center.
-Among the 283 clients who had participated in MAT in the prior 6 months, 71.4% had taken buprenorphine (e.g., Suboxone, Subutex), 26.5% had taken methadone, 21.2% had taken Vivitrol, and none had taken Antabuse (see Figure 1.6).
-Individuals reported using a medication prescribed for them in MAT for an average of 2.5 months out of the past 6 months and an average of 7.8 days out of the past 30 days (not depicted in a figure).
+At intake, 12.7% (n = 285) of clients reported they had participated in medication-assisted treatment (MAT) in the 6 months before entering the recovery center.
+Among the 213 clients who completed the version of the survey that asked them about their participation in the prior 6 months only and not ever in their lifetime, 68.1% had taken buprenorphine (e.g., Suboxone, Subutex), 26.8% had taken methadone, 24.9% had taken Vivitrol, and none had taken Antabuse (see Figure 1.6).

 FIGURE 1.6.
-MEDICATIONS TAKEN IN MEDICATION-ASSISTED TREATMENT IN THE 6 MONTHS BEFORE ENTERING THE RECOVERY CENTER (n = 283)
+MEDICATIONS TAKEN IN MEDICATION-ASSISTED TREATMENT IN THE 6 MONTHS BEFORE ENTERING THE RECOVERY CENTER (n = 213)